apache/spark/TESTING.rst

 4. The SSH Deamon's default configuration does not allow traffic forwarding to public addresses.
-   To change it, modify the ``GatewayPorts`` options in the ``/etc/ssh/sshd_config`` file to ``Yes`` and restart the SSH deamon.
+   To change it, modify the ``GatewayPorts`` options in the ``/etc/ssh/sshd_config`` file to ``Yes`` and restart the SSH daemon.

     .. code-block:: bash